FOR AGES 3 YEARS TO 18 YEARS

 We do not think taking them away from their natural environments and keeping them as pets would be a good idea.

-In habitats heaving lesser DO (Dissolved Oxygen) concentrations, studies have shown that this salamander species has an increase in their body movements.
+In habitats heaving lesser DO (Dissolved Oxygen) concentrations, studies have shown that this salamander species have an increase in their body movements.

 Back in the 18th century, Zilker Park, where the Barton Springs salamanders are located, was dominated by horses.

-The popular American star, Robert Redford, apparently learnt to swim in the Barton Spring pools.
+The popular American star, Robert Redford, apparently learned to swim in the Barton Spring pools.

 Risks of the sewer lines breaking open and even chemical or oil spills might lead to a decline in the Barton Spring salamanders’ population.
 Increased wastage of water has also led to a decrease in the availability of groundwater.